Beigang International Music Festival: Beigang

 Beigang (北港鎮) is known for the Chaotian Temple, which is one of the most important temples for Mazu, the goddess.
 Because the cultural scene in Beigang is generally active only on holy days, the Beigang Philharmonic Association has dedicated itself to improving Beigang's music education and performance sector.
 Most of the festival activities take place in the centre of Beigang.

 History

-In 2005 the Beigang Philharmonic Association organized the first Beigang Music Festival.
-Performances were held by the Beigang Wind Orchestra and pupils of the Chia-Hu Conservatory in Beigang.
-In 2006 Heinz Chen was appointed the artistic director of the festival and assigned to raise the festival to an international level.
+In 2005, the Beigang Philharmonic Association organized the first Beigang Music Festival, featuring performances by the Beigang Wind Orchestra and pupils of the Chia-Hu Conservatory in Beigang.
+In 2006, Heinz Chen was appointed the artistic director of the festival and assigned to raise the festival to an international level.
 Thus, the Beigang International Music Festival was created.
 The festival has since become very popular amongst local audiences, media and politicians.
-Every year, since 2005, County Governor Su Ji-Feng has visited the festival, among other politicians.
-In 2007, the festival welcomed the rector of Hochschule für Musik Detmold, Prof. Martin Christian Vogel.
+Every year, since 2005, County Governor Su Chih-fen has visited the festival, among other politicians.
+In 2007, the festival welcomed the rector of Hochschule für Musik Detmold, Martin Christian Vogel.